Call for Participation

 - Openness to engage with other academic disciplines and with practitioners

 - Ability to work independently in a working group

 - C.V. (max.
 2 pages) & motivation letter (max.
 300 words)

 - A reflection of up to 300 words on human-nature-relationships in a context well known to you

-From October 2021 to March 2022, we offer 6 virtual modules on zoom; the overall workload of the course will be 180 hours, including working group work and preparatory time; participants receive 6 ETCS-points from University Landau/Germany and a comparable recognition if they come from the FAUTAPO or UFAC context.
+From October 2022 to March 2023, we offer 6 virtual modules on zoom; the overall workload of the course will be 180 hours, including working group work and preparatory time; participants receive 6 ETCS-points from University Landau/Germany and a comparable recognition if they come from the FAUTAPO or UFAC context.